VincenzoMarcovecchio/portfolio-v2/content/2021-02-25-multi-step-form-with-react-material-ui.md

 ```

-Next component is going to be called `FormPersonalDetails.js`
+Next component is going to be called `FormPersonalDetails.js` and is going to recieve other informations from the user

 ```